Student Charter 2024/25

 • Meet its statutory responsibilities regarding equality and safeguarding to provide a safe and secure learning environment, including suicide safer approaches.

-• Develop a Programme for implementing policies aimed at eliminating violence against women, domestic abuse, and sexual violence.
+• Ensure University policies reflect ongoing work to tackle violence against women, domestic abuse, and sexual violence.

-• Deliver professional services that enhance the student experience, ensuring they are accessible for those students who need additional support.
+• Deliver a range of dedicated services that enhance the student experience, ensuring they are accessible for those students who need additional support.

 • Provide information on where students can access financial support.